 4. 1969 – Neil Armstrong of the US became the first person to land on the moon

-5. 1973 – Ceasefire treaty was signed by the US on Vietnam War
+5. 1973 – The ceasefire treaty was signed by the US during Vietnam War

-1. 2001 – September 11 attack happened on the Twin Towers followed by US invasion of Afghanistan for “War on Terror”
+1. 2001 – September 11 attack happened on the Twin Towers, followed by the US invasion of Afghanistan for the “War on Terror.”

 2. 2003 – Iraq war started against the Saddam Hussain regime

 3. 2008 – Democratic candidate Barack Obama became the first colored president of the US

 We often focus on the country's politics, education, and job opportunities.
 But one should be aware of other fun facts about the USA too.